Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 Materials

-Estimators already have an estimated cost of all the required material from the take-off process.
+Estimators already have an estimated cost of all the required materials from the takeoff process.
 This includes everything from construction equipment to raw materials and tools, which should be present in the bill of quantities.

 If any additional items weren’t originally included in the list, estimators need to include them separately and adjust all the pricing accordingly.